Spring Garden Revival

 Contact Watertown's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and healthy turf in Watertown, MA.
 Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
 The Watertown Department of Public Works oversees yard waste collection from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
 Residents may access compost at the Transfer Station with a valid permit.
 It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
-For municipal property mowing, coordination with the Parks & Recreation Department ensures compliance and sustainability.
-Watertown Department of Public Works
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 124 Orchard Street, Watertown, MA 02472